QED-92/cyber-security/modules/brute-forcing/brute-forcing_notes.md

 Hydra is a brute forcing tool that can be used to attack a plethora of different services.
 Hydra utilizes parallell threads to speed up the cracking process.

-Hydra uses built-in modules to properly interact with different protocols and their authentication mechanisms.
+Built-in modules are utilized to properly interact with different protocols and their authentication mechanisms.

 Examples: